rayan-a-07/devops/projects/vprofile/virtualbox/README.md

 - **Memcached**: Provides caching to improve application performance.
 - **RabbitMQ**: Manages messaging and communication between different parts of the application.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any features, enhancements, or bug fixes.
-Ensure your code follows the existing style and includes appropriate tests.